fresheeh/MyMavenProject/README.md

 # My Maven Project

 ### Overview
-- Sandbox project to practice Selenium by exersicing automation testing concepts and use cases outline in the [Project Overview](#project-overview)
+- Sandbox project to practice Selenium by exersicing automation testing concepts and use cases outlined in the [Project Overview](#project-overview)
 - More notes of particular concepts are written inside the comments of the relevant file(s).
 - [Usage](#usage) section